parklez/Half-Life-scripts/README.md

 4. In-game open the console and type `exec userconfig.cfg`

 ### Issues
-Please visit the [Wiki page] for helpful information on scripting and performance issues.
+Please visit the [Wiki page](https://github.com/parklez/Half-Life-Scripts/wiki) for helpful information on scripting and performance issues!\
+If the console says `unknown command bxt_append`, make sure Bunnymod XT is injected.\
+If it says `couldn't exec userconfig.cfg`, make sure the file exists on your mod dir (valve, valve_WON or similar).

 ### Table of Contents
 * [Movement](#1-movement--misc)